Boundary Waters Canoe Area

-"Look, Mom!" said the boy watching me paint the Grand Canyon of the Yellowstone amid a bustling crowd.
+"Look, Mom, look!" said the boy watching me paint the Grand Canyon of the Yellowstone amid a bustling crowd.

 "Shh," said his mother.

 Art inspires wonder because it is true magic.
-Take a white piece of paper, wave a magic wand long enough--be it pencil or brush--and a world appears.
+Take a white piece of paper, wave a magic wand--be it pencil or brush--and a world appears.
 Magic requires long effort to master, and this effort earns quieting respect.

 My first mentor, art director Harold Wood, taught the importance of craft.
-"Everyting you do must be done well," he repeated.
-Without excellence in craft there is little magic.
-For, if an artist paints a waterfall with a line of slapped-on-color the viewer says, "My four-year-old could have done that."
+"Everyting must be done well," he repeated.
+For, if an artist paints a waterfall with a line of slapped-on-color the viewer says, "My four-year-old could have done better."

-While I have a BA in photography and a MFA in conceptual art (The Ohio State University, 1975 & 1981), I didn't find my medium until 1982 when I began watercolor painting.
+While I have a BA in photography and a MFA in conceptual art (The Ohio State University, 1975 & 1981), I didn't find my medium until 1982 when I first painted in watercolor.

-While lliving in Japan studying Japanese art and learning to Sumi-e paint, I was introduced to the aesthetic of Wabi Sabi.
-Wabi Sabi embraces the imperfect, the simple, and the impermanent.
-It calls the artist to embrace simplicity, modesty and the natural world.
+While living in Japan studying Japanese art and learning to Sumi-e paint, I was introduced to the aesthetic of Wabi Sabi.
+Wabi Sabi embraces imperfection, simplicity, and impermanence.
 I found a home in this idea.

-I paint the people I love, and in the end my paintings are my autobiography.
+I paint the people I love,the places I've traveled, and in the end my paintings are my autobiography.

-I took up soaring in 1986.
-In the sky I have flown side-by-side with bald eagles, red tail hawks and sandhill cranes.
+I began soaring in 1986.
+I have flown side-by-side with bald eagles, red tail hawks and sandhill cranes.
 Once, I dropped last in line behind a vee of pelicans.
-The world is gorgeous and perfect 3,000 feet above the ground, and so I painted the gliders I flew and the friends I shared the sky with.
+The world is perfect 3,000 feet in the air, and so I painted the gliders I flew and the friends I shared the sky with.

 I have illustrated books and magazines.
 My paintings are in museum collections in Europe, Australia and America--most notably the Smithsonian Institution.